Ozer0x777/Ozer0x777/README.md

    Jiāolóng is a name based on Chinese mythology that refers to a legendary "hornless dragon", which could symbolize the script's ability to detect and neutralize dangerous threats without causing harm

-   #### [Fenghuang Email Analysis]:The script "Fenghuang" is a Python script that is designed to scan emails for potentially malicious content.
-The script includes a number of functions that allow it to perform various tasks related to email scanning Not Public Yet
+   #### [Fenghuang Email Analysis] :Not Public Yet - The script "Fenghuang" is a Python script that is designed to scan emails for potentially malicious content.
+The script includes a number of functions that allow it to perform various tasks related to email scanning
    Fenghuang is a name based on Chinese mythology that refers to a legendary bird in Chinese culture.
 It's often associated with the element of fire and is known for having a keen sense of sight, which makes it a fitting name for a script that scans emails with precision and accuracy.

    #### [Sun Wukong Logs Analysis]: Not Public Yet